bcgov/platform-developer-docs/login-to-openshift.md

 We don't intend to leverage SSO integration for IDIR onto GitHub at this time.
 You'll still use GitHub accounts to access GitHub content.

-**Note**: There won't be automated migration for the namespace access role bingins <!-- is this a typo? --> created for the GitHub ID to the IDIR accounts performed by the Platform Services Team.
-Any such migrations would have to be done by product teams themselves. <!-- I'm not totally clear on what this sentence means.
-Can we reword to make it more verb-focused? -->
+**Note**: There won't be automated migration for the namespace access role bindings created for the GitHub ID to the IDIR accounts performed by the Platform Services Team.
+Any such migrations would have to be done by product teams themselves.

 If you have any questions or concerns about this change, post your question in [#devops-security channel](https://chat.developer.gov.bc.ca/channel/devops-security) in RocketChat and tag Nick Corcoran, our Platform Security Architect.